Understanding Your Pathology Report: Prostate Cancer

 • Well differentiated: The cancer cells look similar to normal, healthy cells.

-The Gleason score is actually a sum of two Gleason grades.
+The Gleason score is a sum of two Gleason grades.
 The grade is a number from 1-5, with 1 being the most well differentiated (least aggressive) and 5 being the most poorly differentiated (more aggressive) pattern.
 The pathologist gives a primary grade to the tumor cells that make up the majority of the tumor and a secondary grade to the cells making up a minority of the tumor.
-The Gleason score is the sum of these two most dominant grades.
+The Gleason score is the sum of these two grades.
 The range of Gleason scores could be from 2 (1+1) to 10 (5+5).
 The most prominent (primary) grade is either reported as the Gleason grade or is the first number in the score.
 For example:

-• In a report of Gleason 7 (3+4), grade 3 is the most prominent.
+• In a report of Gleason 7 (3+4), grade 3 is the most prominent, making up a majority of the tumor.

 • In a report of Gleason grade 4, score 7; grade 4 is the most prominent, with the total score being 7 (therefore grade 3 is the second most prominent score).

 Often, when a prostate is biopsied for diagnosis and then removed later with a radical prostatectomy, Gleason scores are the same between the biopsy and surgery specimens only 75% of the time.
 In about 20% of the cases, the surgery specimen actually ends up having a higher Gleason score (a more aggressive cancer) than what had been found on the initial biopsy.
 The reverse (lower Gleason score at surgery than at biopsy) happens less than 5% of the time.
-These discrepancies can happen because of an incomplete biopsy or the expertise of the pathologist.
-Because the pathologist’s interpretation is subjective (each pathologist may grade differently), it is important to have your tumor reviewed by an expert pathologist.
+These differences can happen because of an incomplete biopsy or the expertise of the pathologist.
+A pathologist’s interpretation is subjective (each pathologist may grade differently), so it is important to have your tumor reviewed by an expert pathologist.
 Many experts recommend having a second pathologist look at the specimen to be sure the Gleason grading is correct.

 How much tumor is present?

 Your report may comment on margins.
-This is the area at the edge of the specimen that was submitted.
+This is the area at the edge of the sample that was submitted.
 When performing a cancer surgery, the surgeon attempts to remove the entire tumor and some normal tissue around it.
-This area of "normal tissue" is important because any stray cancer cells may be included in this.
+This area of "normal tissue" is important because stray cancer cells may be included in this.
 If the edge (or margin) contains tumor, there may have been cancer cells left behind.
 The goal of surgery is to have a "clear margin,” that is, clear of any cancer cells.
-In the case of a positive margin (that has cancer cells), further treatment may be needed.
+In the case of a positive margin (that has cancer cells), more treatment may be needed.

 If a prostatectomy sample has surrounding fat and/or lymph node(s), the pathologist will note if these tissues contain cancer cells.